Financial Aid

 Federal Work Study

-Veterans planning on enrolling full-time or part-time in credit courses (day, evening, or Saturday) and who are eligible to receive benefits at Wentworth must work closely with the Veterans Administration (VA) certifying official.
+Wentworth is approved to certify students for educational benefits through the U.S. Department of Veterans Affairs.
+Veterans planning on enrolling full-time or part-time in credit courses and who are eligible to receive benefits at Wentworth must work closely with the Veterans Administration (VA) certifying official.
 The official will provide the procedural details for receiving veteran’s benefits.

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows degree-granting institutions in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to $5,000 of those expenses and VA will also contribute a portion of the tuition.